rung-tools/rung-dollar-ext/README.md

 ![](http://i.imgur.com/cmZEHNQ.png)

 If you get a valid value as output, an alert would be generated.
-Otherwise, nothing would happen
+Otherwise, nothing would happen.